gardener/dashboard/docs/operations/webterminals.md

 The frontend makes another POST request to the dashboard backend to fetch the terminal session.
 The Backend waits until the `terminal` resource is in a "ready" state (timeout 10s) before sending a response to the frontend.
 More to that later.

 ### 4. Terminal Resource
 The `terminal` resource, among other things, holds the information of the desired host and target cluster.
-The credentials to these clusters are declared as references (secretRef / serviceAccountRef).
+The credentials to these clusters are declared as references (`shootRef`, `serviceAccountRef`).
 The `terminal` resource itself doesn’t contain sensitive information.

 ### 5. Admission
 A validating webhook is in place to ensure that the user, that created the `terminal` resource, has the **permission to read the referenced credentials**.
 There is also a mutating webhook in place.
 Both admission configurations have **`failurePolicy: Fail`**.